Conference proceedings

 In academia and librarianship, conference proceedings are a collection of academic papers published in the context of an academic conference or workshop.
 Conference proceedings typically contain the contributions made by researchers at the conference.
 They are the written record of the work that is presented to fellow researchers.
-In many fields, they are published as supplements to academic journals; in some, they are considered the main dissemination route; in others they may be considered grey literature.
-They are usually distributed in printed or electronic volumes, either before the conference opens or after it has closed.
+In many fields, they are published as supplements to academic journals; in some, they are considered the main dissemination route; in others, they may be considered grey literature.
+They are usually distributed in printed or electronic volumes, either before the conference opens or after it has closed (as a "post-proceedings").

-A less common, broader meaning of proceedings are the acts and happenings of an academic field, a learned society.
-For example, the title of the Acta Crystallographica journals is Neo-Latin for "Proceedings in Crystallography"; the Proceedings of the National Academy of Sciences of the United States of America is the main journal of that academy.
-Scientific journals whose ISO 4 title abbreviations start with Proc, Acta, or Trans are journals of the proceedings (transactions) of a field or of an organization concerned with it, in that secondary meaning of the word.

 Authorship and editorship

 Selecting and collecting papers for conferences is organized by one or more persons, who form the editorial team.
-The quality of the papers is typically ensured by having external people read the papers before they are accepted in the proceedings.
-The level of quality control varies considerably from conference to conference: some have only a binary accept/reject decision, others go through more thorough feedback and revisions cycles (peer reviewing or refereeing).
+The quality of the papers is typically ensured by having external people read the papers before they are accepted for the proceedings.
+The level of quality control varies considerably from conference to conference: some have only a binary accept/reject decision, others go through more thorough feedback and revision cycles (peer reviewing or refereeing).
 Depending on the level of the conference, this process can take up to a year.
 The editors decide about the composition of the proceedings, the order of the papers, and produce the preface and possibly other pieces of text.
-Although most changes in papers occur on basis of consensus between editors and authors, editors can also single-handedly make changes in papers.
+Although most changes in papers occur on the basis of consensus between editors and authors, editors can also single-handedly make changes in papers.

-Since the collection of papers comes from individual researchers, the character of proceedings is distinctly different from an educational textbook.
-Each paper typically is quite isolated from the other papers in the proceedings.
-Mostly there is no general argument leading from one contribution to the next.
+Since the collection of papers comes from individual researchers, the character of a proceedings is distinctly different from an educational textbook.
+Each paper is typically quite isolated from the other papers in the proceedings.
+Mostly, there is no general argument leading from one contribution to the next.

 In some cases, the editors of the proceedings may decide to further develop the proceedings into a textbook.
 This may even be a goal at the outset of the conference.